 Starting on March 4, 1958 and continuing to the present, the People’s Republic of China has published a weekly English-language news magazine originally called “Peking Review”, and beginning with issue #1 in 1979 renamed “Beijing Review” after the Pinyin transliteration system was adopted for foreign-language publications.
 This archive is a collection of many of the more important articles on politics, philosophy, and political economy that appeared in that magazine, mostly from the Mao era.
 While some of these articles sound somewhat stylized and doctrinaire today, there is still much of value in them for those who read them carefully.

-All the entire issues for the period of the Great Proletarian Cultural Revolution are now posted, and all the issues for 1959 through 1962 and for the entire 19-year period from 1964 through 1982 are now posted.
-Most of the issues for 1983 through 1989 are now also posted, and we are in the process of posting many more additional issues from the 1990-1991 period.
-We are thus posting not only issues from the Maoist era but also a great many from the years after Mao’s death in September 1976, which is the period of transition back to capitalism.
+All the entire issues for the 33-year period from the beginning of the journal through 1990 are now available here.
+This includes all the issues from the entire period of the Great Proletarian Cultural Revolution.
+It also includes a great many of the issues from the years after Mao’s death in September 1976, which is the period of transition back to capitalism.
 We think there are many valuable negative lessons to be learned from this period about how Deng Xiaoping and the other capitalist-roaders lied to the masses about what they were doing, and used phony pseudo-“Marxist” arguments to supposedly justify it.
 These are the sorts of lies and distortions that people need to learn to see through!
 And starting in the 1990s the new Chinese capitalist regime began its further development into the full-scale capitalist-imperialist power that it is today.
 This further negative development is also worthy of serious study, though so far we do not have many issues from this later period.